aws-samples/aws-modernization-with-aqua/content/configure_environment/ec2instance.md

 weight: 17
 ---

+{{% notice note %}}
+If you are running this workshop at an AWS hosted event, please note the IAM may already be attached to your Workspace.
+Please ignore this step if you are runnining this at an AWS hosted event.
+{{% /notice %}}

 1. Follow [this deep link to find your Cloud9 EC2 instance](https://console.aws.amazon.com/ec2/v2/home?#Instances:tag:Name=aws-cloud9-aqua-workshop;sort=desc:launchTime)
 1. Select the instance, then choose **Actions / Security / Modify IAM Role**
 ![c9instancerole](/images/c9instancerole.png)